Gasoline and diesel usage and pricing: Mexico

 PEMEX, a government company in charge of selling oil in Mexico is subsidized by the Mexican government.
 This serves to quell inflationary pressures in Mexico.
 Mexico buys much of its gasoline and diesel from the United States and resells it at US$98 per barrel.
 Many residents of US border communities cross the border to buy fuel in Mexico, thereby enjoying a cheaper fuel subsidy at the expense of Mexican taxpayers.
 This has caused frequent supply shortages at a number of filling stations along the border for Mexican drivers, especially truck and bus drivers who use diesel.

 In 2017, Mexico ended its oil industry subsidies, leading to increased prices and widespread protests throughout the country.

 Trinidad and Tobago

-Trinidad and Tobago through its national energy agencies Petrotrin and Trinidad and Tobago National Petroleum Marketing Company Limited (NP) offers petroleum fuels at varying subsidised prices to the users within the country.
+Trinidad and Tobago through its national energy agencies Petrotrin and Trinidad and Tobago National Petroleum Marketing Company Limited (NP) offers petroleum fuels at varying subsidized prices to the users within the country.
 Unleaded Gasoline is offered at two grades - Ron 91 at US$0.43/Litre and Ron 95 at US$0.91/Litre.
-Diesel is offered at US$0.24/Litre making this fuel some of the cheapest in the world.
+Diesel is offered at US$0.24/litre, making this fuel some of the cheapest in the world.